vanilla/vanilla-cli/README.md

 composer install
 ```

-Then symlink the tool somewhere on your path where you have `read/write` permissions.
+Then symlink the tool somewhere on your path.
 ```bash
 ln -s /usr/local/bin
 ```